Veterinary Anaesthesia and Analgesia

 For review articles the abstract should have the following headings: Objective, Databases used, Conclusions.

-For Clinical Cases the Abstract headings should be History, Physical examination, Management, Follow-up, Conclusions.
+For Case Reports the Abstract headings should be History, Physical examination, Management, Follow-up, Conclusions.

 Up to six keywords or key phrases should be listed after the abstract.
 Notes on writing structured abstracts are available from the editors.